Orthosymplectic Chern-Simons Matter Theories: Global Forms, Dualities, and Vacua: Magnetic quivers for orthosymplectic CSM theories

 \subsection{Magnetic quivers for non-Lagrangian CSM theories}

-So far, the brane configurations allowed for NS5s, D5s, and any number of $(1,q_i)$ 5-branes.
+The brane configurations considered so far allowed for NS5s, D5s, and any number of $(1,q_i)$ 5-branes.
 The D3 world-volume theories are Lagrangian orthosymplectic Chern--Simons theories with matter.
-However, one can equally well consider brane configurations with $(p,q)$ 5-branes (with $p>0$, $q\neq0$, and $p$, $q$ coprime integers).
+However, one can equally well consider brane configurations involving general $(p,q)$ 5-branes (with $p>0$, $q\neq0$, and $p$, $q$ coprime integers).
 While the resulting 3d $\Ncal \geq 3$ SCFTs lack a known Lagrangian description, their maximal branches remain amenable to analysis via the magnetic quiver proposal.
-This is illustrated through two examples below.
-In these cases, no consistency checks via superconformal index limits are currently available, nor is it feasible to construct fugacity maps due to the non-Lagrangian nature of the theories.
-As such, the proposed magnetic quivers should be viewed as predictions, which may require refinement in future work as further tools become available.
+This is illustrated by two examples below.
+In these cases, no consistency based on superconformal index limits are currently available, nor is it feasible to construct fugacity maps due to the non-Lagrangian nature of the theories.
+As such, the proposed magnetic quivers should be viewed as predictions that may require refinement in future work as additional tools become available.

 \paragraph{Example 1: $\Ncal=4$ CSM with $(p,q)$ 5-branes.} Consider a system with NS5s and $(p,q)$ 5-branes (with $p,q$ coprime, and $p=2\ell+1$, $q=2\kappa$ for concreteness)

 which admits no Lagrangian UV description.
 Nonetheless, the magnetic quiver proposal is applicable and one straightforwardly finds the following: \begin{itemize} \item $\BNS$: Moving a $(p,q)$ 5-brane through an NS5 brane creates or annihilates $\left|\det{\begin{smallmatrix} 1 & p \\ 0 & q \end{smallmatrix}} \right|= |q|$ many (half) D3s (up to $\pm 2$ from O3${}^\mp$ effects).
 Hence, assuming that $N\leq \kappa$, one finds two magnetic quivers, depending on which $(p,q)$ 5-branes is moved: